gosulap/Personal-Site/README.md

 # Personal-Site
 Minimalist personal website.
-HTML,CSS and JS deployed using firebase hosting.
+HTML CSS and JS deployed using firebase hosting.
 The site can be found at https://www.pradhitgosula.com/